0

 **1) Diplomacy and Alliance Management**

-- Cameron can negotiate with neighboring countries, **declare war, and strengthen alliances**.
+- Riley can negotiate with neighboring countries, **declare war, and strengthen alliances**.

-- World War I Simulator simulates **changes in diplomatic relations with neighboring countries, the possibility of betrayal, and the possibility of neutral countries' intervention** and advises Cameron.
+- World War I Simulator simulates changes in **diplomatic relations, the possibility of betrayal, and the possibility of intervention by neutral countries** and advises Riley.

 - Ex)

 - "Russia has issued a mobilization order.
-Are you willing to prepare for war with Germany?"
+Are you ready to go to war with Germany?"

 - "Bulgaria is willing to join the Triple Alliance.
-Will you form an alliance?"
+Would you like to form an alliance?"

-- Cameron can choose various tactics such as **invasion, defense, and tactical retreat**.
+- Riley can choose various tactics such as **invasion, defense, and tactical retreat**.

-- World War I Simulator provides Cameron with **battlefield reports, military advice, and tactical proposals**.
+- World War I Simulator provides Riley with **battlefield reports, military advice, and tactical suggestions**.

 - Ex)

 - "The German army is executing the Schlieffen Plan.
-Will you establish a defense line on the Western Front?"
+Will you build a defensive line on the Western Front?"

 - "We are short of troops on the Serbian front.
-Will you request military support from Russia?"
+Would you like to request military support from Russia?"

 **3) World War I Simulator : Domestic Politics and Social Management**

-- Cameron must decide on internal policies such as **implementing conscription, controlling the media, and operating a war economy**.
+- Riley must decide on internal policies such as **implementing conscription, controlling the media, and operating a war economy**.

-- World War I Simulator provides Cameron with reports on **social unrest, changes in public sentiment, and the possibility of revolution**.
+- World War I Simulator provides Riley with reports on **social unrest, changes in public sentiment, and the possibility of revolution**.

 - Ex)